ThingsIXFoundation/swap/README.md

 ### Development

-`npm run dev` to run the application locally
+`npm run dev` to start Next.js in development mode.

 ### Production

-`npm run build` to build the application
+`npm run build` to build the application for production usage

-`npm run start` to run the build
+`npm run start` to start a Next.js production server

 ## Learn More